vertexproject/synapse/docs/synapse/userguides/syn_tools_feed.rst

   python -m synapse.tools.feed --test --debug testnodes.jsonl

-Assuming the command completed with no errors, we should now have a ``cmdr`` prompt connected to our test Cortex:
+Assuming the command completed with no errors, we should now have a ``storm`` prompt connected to our test Cortex:

 ::